SaluteKevin/AQkid/README.md

 1. Make sure you have these tools installed:
     - [Docker](https://www.docker.com/)
-    - [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) – required to run the backend server on a Windows machine
+    - [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) – required to run the backend server on Windows machines
     - [Node.js](https://nodejs.org/en/) – version 18 (LTS)
 1. Set up the backend server
     1. With Docker running, change to `Backend/` directory in this project